 There are also sites offering self-awareness questionnaires that are designed to help you focus on any deep-seated negatives which may be holding you back from achieving your life dreams.

 However, do follow the doctor’s advice.
 Treatment can include anti-depressant medicines, psychotherapy, as well as lifestyle changes.
-In extreme cases, electroconvulsive therapy or light therapy are prescribed.
+In extreme cases, electroconvulsive therapy or light therapy is prescribed.
 If your depression escalates or you are suicidal seek help from your family physician or health care provider.
 Do call a local health department, a community mental health center, or hospital, or a clinic.
 Someone will extend a helping hand and talk you through the crisis.